cirosantilli/linux-cheat/kernel/README.md

     kernel.org resources list

--   `git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git`

-    The source code, *the* only definitive source.

-    The built-in docs are not very good though.

 -   `make htmldoc` on the source.

     Generates documentation for the kernel from comments, and puts it under `Documentation/DocBook/index.html`